yiisoft/di/README.md

 ## Nesting containers

-Containers could be nested in order to isolate scope but still have defaults from the parent container.
+Containers could be nested in order to isolate scope but still have defaults from the root container.

 ```php
 $parent = new Container();